benpolinsky/el_photography/README.md

 - So each photo must have a size
 - PayPal to start then move to stripe

-Products, Variants, Options, OptionValues added to store
+Products, Variants, Options, OptionValues, LineItems, Carts added to store

 Need:
-Cart Item
-Order Item
-Cart
 Order
-Payment (see weisscoach)
+Payment (see min+weisscoach)